Rugby-Australia ditch Johnson, men and women's sevens coaches swap jobs | Sports-Games

 Marinos also announced that coaches of the men's and women's sevens programmes would be swapping jobs.
 Tim Walsh returns to a role he held from 2013 to 2018, when he led Australia's women to gold at the 2016 Rio Olympics and silver at the Commonwealth Games two years later.

 John Manenti, who has led the women's programme for the last three years, will take over the men's squad.
-Both appointments are until 2024.
-"We're looking forward to seeing what they can do over the next three years as we prepare not only for the Commonwealth Games and Sevens World Cup later this year, but also the Olympics in Paris in 2024," Marinos said.
+"Their reappointments into different roles has been extended right through to Paris (2024 Olympics) and that (reflects) our confidence in them as individuals and what we think they can bring to the programme," Marinos told reporters.

+"This has been part of a big review process ... and we're very happy to have landed where we have with both these gentlemen."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)